VISIT OUR ART STORE ▶

 Step 4: Adding Texture to the Foreground and Painting the River

-Now that we've laid down the first layer, it's time to build the second one and add more details to the foreground.
+Now that the first layer has been laid down, it’s time to build the second one and add more details to the foreground.
 This is where the painting starts to come to life.

-Once I've laid down the strokes, I use my blending brush to soften the bottom edges, making them appear more natural and fluid.
+Once the strokes are laid down, the artist uses a blending brush to soften the bottom edges, making them appear more natural and fluid.

 Add tiny strokes

-I also spray some water here and there to help soften the brushstrokes and create a smooth transition.
+Water is also sprayed here and there to help soften the brushstrokes and create a smooth transition.

 Soften the brushstrokes

-Next, I grab Greenish Umber to add shadows around the darker areas.
+Next, Greenish Umber is used to add shadows around the darker areas.
 This deep green adds contrast and brings out the texture in the grass.

-As I work on the foreground, I include stones around the grass.
+As the artist works on the foreground, stones are included around the grass.

-I paint the shape of the rocks first and then blur them out, making sure the shadows blend smoothly into the landscape.
+The shapes of the rocks are painted first and then blurred out to ensure the shadows blend smoothly into the landscape.

 Paint the stones around the grass

-This landscape is very abstract, so feel free to experiment with your brushstrokes and grass placement.
+This landscape is very abstract, so experimenting with brushstrokes and grass placement is encouraged.

-You should trust your instincts and paint where you think more details are needed.
-Every painting is unique, and that's what makes it special.
+Instincts guide where more details are needed.
+Every painting is unique, and that uniqueness is what makes it special.

-If you feel like an area needs more texture or a different color, adjust it.
+If an area seems to need more texture or a different color, adjustments are made.

-I always step back to get a fresh perspective on my painting.
-It helps me see which areas need more work and where I can add details or more layers.
+The artist always steps back to get a fresh perspective on the painting.
+This helps reveal which areas need more work and where additional layers or details can be added.

 Add creative details

-Now, I'm adding another stone in the corner to balance out the composition.
+Another stone is added in the corner to balance out the composition.

 Add another stone

-I go back to the bottom corners of the painting and mix Neutral Tint with Greenish Umber to create dark, rich greens.
-This helps me add more texture and shadow to the mountain area.
+The artist goes back to the bottom corners of the painting and mixes Neutral Tint with Greenish Umber to create dark, rich greens.
+This helps add more texture and shadow to the mountain area.

 Add more texture

-The mountains looks a bit flat, so I add more texture.
-I mix Sepia with a little Neutral Tint to paint in some rocks and shadows.
+The mountains look a bit flat, so more texture is added.
+Sepia is mixed with a little Neutral Tint to paint in rocks and shadows.

 Add more texture to the mountains

-I also outline the mountains and blend them using the blending brush for a smoother look.
+The mountains are outlined and blended using the blending brush for a smoother look.

 Blend the outline of the mountains

-To add more dimension to the left side of the mountains, I add a few more rocks in the grassy areas.
+To add more dimension to the left side of the mountains, a few more rocks are added in the grassy areas.
 This gives the scene a more dynamic feel and breaks up the flatness of the landscape.

 Add more rocks in the grass

-Finally, it's time to focus on the river.
-To build more depth, I add Ultramarine Blue mixed with a Neutral Tint to paint the shadows along the corners of the river.
+Finally, the river becomes the focus.
+To build more depth, Ultramarine Blue mixed with Neutral Tint is added to paint the shadows along the corners of the river.

 Add more depth to the river

-The painting is starting to come together with all these details in place.
-Add some splatters.
-Let's move on to the final touches to make everything pop!
+The painting begins to come together with all these details in place.
+Splatters are added.
+The final touches will make everything pop.

 Step 5: Final Touches and Adjustments: Adding Depth and Highlights

-At this point, you'll notice the painting starting to take shape.
-All those little details are coming together, and the landscape is beginning to show its form.
+At this point, the painting starts to take shape.
+All those little details come together, and the landscape begins to show its form.

-It's all about layering and slowly building up textures.
-If your painting doesn't quite look right yet, don't stress!
+It’s all about layering and slowly building up textures.
+If the painting doesn’t quite look right yet, there is no need for stress.

 Slowly build textures

-I notice that one area still feels flat, so I add crack lines to give the landscape more depth and texture.
+One area still feels flat, so crack lines are added to give the landscape more depth and texture.

-Adjusting areas that need more work is essential, so feel free to do the same with your painting!
+Adjusting areas that need more work is essential, and the same approach can be applied in any painting.

 Add more depth and texture

-Finally, I bring back some highlights using a white ink pen.
-I add lines around darker shadow areas in the grass, and to soften them, I smudge the ink with my fingers.
+Finally, highlights are brought back using a white ink pen.
+Lines are added around darker shadow areas in the grass, and to soften them, the ink is smudged with fingers.

 Add highlights

-That’s the end of our misty mountain landscape—a journey through layers and light.
+That’s the end of the misty mountain landscape—a journey through layers and light.

 The finished misty mountain landscape artwork